 United Way Winnipeg will accept applications for a window of four weeks during two intake periods.
 The review committee will review all applications against the criteria to make final funding decisions.

-Applications must be submitted by email to email@example.com and will be accepted starting April 15 at 8:30am until May 10 at 4:30pm.
+Applications must be submitted by email to email@example.com and will be accepted starting April 13 at 8:30 am, to May 8 at 4:30 pm.

 Applicants will be notified of funding decisions in early June.